Alfie brings out own calendar after photography page targeted by bullies | ITV News

 An 8 year old photographer whose facebook page gained thousands of followers during lockdown is hoping to raise funds for a children's mental health charity - by making and selling his own calendar.

-Young Alfie Simcox is a massive truck enthusiast - taking and sharing thousands of photographs with fellow truck fans and truck drivers from all around the world.
+Young Alfie Simcox is a massive truck enthusiast - taking and sharing his photographs with fellow truck fans and truck drivers from all around the world.

 Since being surprised with his own camera, Alfie has been hard at work improving his photography skills, and now has a new way to share his love of trucks with the world: